 One of the really great things about being self-employed is the opportunity to work from home.
-It’s this sort of flexibility that inspires people to start their own businesses in the first place; it’s especially good for those who don’t find the nine-to-five office roles suitable, such as stay-at-home parents or those living with disabilities.
+It’s this sort of flexibility that inspires people to start their own businesses in the first place; it’s especially good for those who don’t find a nine-to-five office role suitable, such as stay-at-home parents or those living with disabilities.

-Depending on the work you do, you might be able to claim expenses back for using your home as an office, either by claiming for office equipment like computers and furniture, or even renting part of your home to your company.
-HMRC rules are complex, however.
-We’ve broken them down so it’s easy to see what you can and can’t include in your expenses when working from home.
+Depending on the work you do, you might be able to claim expenses back for using your home as an office, either by claiming for office equipment like computers and furniture or even renting part of your home to your company.
+HMRC rules are, however, complex.
+We’ve broken them down so it’s easy to see what you may or may not include in your expenses when working from home.

 As always, there are rules: you must be able to prove that you regularly spend time doing your job in this office space, so you can’t just use your home office for a small bit of administration while the majority of your work is done on-site or at client offices.

 Purchases of equipment that’s necessary and essential for your professional duties will receive tax relief.
 You may also claim reasonable relief towards the cost of equipping/furnishing an office (for example chairs or bookcases).

 If you’re a limited company, then there are two ways of working out your home office expenses – using HMRC’s flat rate amount or creating a rental agreement between you and your limited company.